Draught proofing your home

 With a smart meter you’ll be able to see what you’re spending in pounds and pence in near real time, so you can instantly see the financial benefits of those small changes too.

-First stop, the front door
+1. First stop, the doors

 You can insulate the sides of your doors with simple strip insulation and draught sealers, widely available at DIY shops.
 Energy Saving Trust have some great advice on how to fit insulation strips.